getjavelin/documentation/docs/javelin-core/integration.md

   "messages": [
     {
       "role": "system",
-      "content": "Hello, you are a helpful scientific assistant" },
+      "content": "Hello, you are a helpful scientific assistant."
+    },
     {
       "role": "user",